 Diagnose and repair emissions control systems.
 Upon completion of this course, students will be familiar with the terminology, basic theory, and diagnostic and repair procedures used on automobiles and light trucks.

-Prerequisite(s): Must successfully complete courses AUT 174, AUT 175, AUT 178, AUT 209, and AUT 212, and must have required tools and textbooks.
+Prerequisite: Must successfully complete courses AUT 174, AUT 175, AUT 178, AUT 209, and AUT 212, and must have required tools and textbooks.
 Instructor's permission required.
+Corequisite: AUT 217 and AUT 223.